Sample Efficiency of Data Augmentation Consistency Regularization: Conclusion

 \section{Conclusion}

-We present a simple new theoretical framework for understanding the statistical efficiency of consistency regularization with limited data augmentations (DAC).
-In particular, we explicitly analyzed the generalization bound of DAC in linear regression, logistic regression, two-layer neural networks, and expansion-based data augmentations.
-The analysis can be unified into a general framework that applies to any function class of interest.
+In this paper, we take a step toward understanding the statistical efficiency of DAC with limited data augmentations.
+At the core, DAC is statistically more efficient because it reduces problem dimensions by enforcing consistency regularization.

-We demonstrate the benefits of DAC compared to DA-ERM (expanding training set with augmented samples) both empirically and theoretically.
-Theoretically we show a strictly smaller generalization error under linear regression and logistic regression, and a tighter generalization upper bound in two-layer neural network.
-Another benefit is that DAC better handles the model mis-specification caused by strongly augmented data.
-Empirically we provide apples-to-apples empirical comparisons between augmented ERM and consistency regularization.
-These together demonstrate the superior efficacy of consistency regularization over DA-ERM.
+We demonstrate the benefits of DAC compared to DA-ERM (expanding training set with augmented samples) both theoretically and empirically.
+Theoretically, we show a strictly smaller generalization error under linear regression, and explicitly characterize the generalization upper bound for two-layer neural networks and expansion-based data augmentations.
+We further show that DAC better handles the label misspecification caused by strong augmentations.
+Empirically, we provide apples-to-apples comparisons between DAC and DA-ERM.
+These together demonstrate the superior efficacy of DAC over DA-ERM.

 \paragraph{Acknowledgement} SY's research is supported by NSF grants 1564000 and 1934932.
 YD's research is supported by AFOSR MURI FA9550-19-1-0005, NSF DMS 1952735, NSF HDR-1934932, and NSF 2019844.